-$Key_1 \leftarrow A 256$ bit random key for AES-CTR generated by the TRNG $Key_2 \leftarrow A$ different 256 bit random key for Salsa20 generated by the TRNG $Nonce_1 \leftarrow A$ unique 96 bit nonce for AES-CTR, changing for each database row (one-time pad) to be encrypted $Nonce_2 \leftarrow A$ unique 64 bit nonce for Salsa20, changing for each database row (one-time pad) to be encrypted $Counter_1 \leftarrow A 32$ bit counter for AES-CTR, starting at 0 for each database row and incrementing by 1 for each block being encrypted database.
+Key1 ← A 256 bit random key for AES-CTR generated by the TRNG Key2 ← A different 256 bit random key for Salsa20 generated by the TRNG Nonce1 ← A unique 96 bit nonce for AES-CTR, changing for each database row (one-time pad) to be encrypted Nonce2 ← A unique 64 bit nonce for Salsa20, changing for each database row (onetime pad) to be encrypted Counter1 ← A 32 bit counter for AES-CTR, starting at 0 for each database row and incrementing by 1 for each block being encrypted Counter2 ← A 64 bit counter for Salsa20, starting at 0 for each database row and incrementing by 1 for each block being encrypted One-Time Pad ← The last 1480 bits of the one-time pad to be encrypted and stored in the database.
 The public 56 pad identifier at the beginning is not encrypted.